Configuring the CNR LEG and the SM

 •Subscriber mode—The subscriber entity to be used by the LEG: CM as subscriber (default) or CPE as subscriber

 •Lease time option—The DHCP option number from which to extract the lease expiration time that is to be sent to the SM

 •Attack filter parameters—Defines whether the DHCP DoS attack protection is on and defines how to perform the filtering

 Information About Setting the SM IP Address and Port

 Setting the SM IP Address and Port

-You must set the SM IP address correctly for the LEG to operate.
+You must set the SM IP address correctly in order for the LEG to operate.